Maruf346/ai-django-prac/README.md

 ## :rocket: Technologies ##

-The following tools were used in this project:
+The following tools were used in this project:-

 - [Django](https://www.djangoproject.com/)